Back to all posts

 Asana

 With Asana, you can access over 200 integrations.
-This includes popular software like Adobe Creative Cloud, Google Workspace, Jira, Microsoft Teams, Slack, and Zoom.
+This includes popular software like Adobe Creative Cloud, Google Workspace, Jira, Microsoft Teams, Slack, Zoom, as well as time tracking software options.
 Plus, Asana also has Zapier Integration support, meaning you can connect any of the countless apps inside their database to Asana.

 Those integrations are available on all Asana plans (including the free version) and you can use them as often as you want.